giancosta86/JardineroJS/README.md

 - how to _extract terms_ from an _arbitrary source_

-- how to insert the terms into _SQL tables_ - and how to retrieve them
+- how to insert the terms into _SQL tables_ - and how to retrieve them: every plugin has _its own SQLite database_

 Furthermore, plugins can be created quite easily, via the open source [JardineroJS-sdk](https://github.com/giancosta86/JardineroJS-sdk).

 ## Installation

-JardineroJS has been tested with NodeJS 16 LTS.
+JardineroJS has been tested with NodeJS 16 LTS and NodeJS 18.

 It should be installed as a **global package**; in particular: